 The Tale of the Falling Tiles

 Your flue liner is your chimney’s unsung hero, and when it starts failing, the signs often show up inside your home first.
 If you’re finding bits of tile or clay in your fireplace, your liner is likely deteriorating.
-This isn’t just an inconvenience – it’s a serious safety concern that often points toward the need for a complete chimney replacement.
+This is a serious safety concern that may point toward the need for chimney relining or complete replacement

 When Moisture Makes Its Mark